The Best Hiking Trails Near Hamilton and Halton For Families

 3115 Conservation Road, Milton | website | $10 for adults, $7 for kids, $6 for seniors, kids under 5 free.

-Crawford Lake is one of the most popular Conservation Halton hiking trails, and for good reason!
+Crawford Lake is one of the most popular Conservation Halton hiking trails and for good reason!
 It is as full of great history as it is full of hiking trails.
 No matter what season you visit, you’re sure to love your experience.
-We like to visit the Longhouse Village and take in some history.

 After you’ve visited the Longhouse Village, walk the trail around Crawford Lake’s unique meromictic lake.
 With the boardwalk wrapping around the lake, Crawford Lake offers 5 great hikes for any season, ranging in length from 2 km to over 7 km.
-Stroller-friendly, and operating in a one-way direction currently to allow for better distancing.
-Great for hiking with kids.
+The boardwalk is stroller-friendly.

 Learn about species at risk as you follow along with the Hide and Seek Trail and view the enormous wooden carvings.
 The Hide and Seek Trail is located along the blue Crawford Lake Trail as you head toward the lake.